Arbol-Project/nettle/README.md

 Users of this library should build ETLS for a desired non-gridded climate dataset by importing the library within an ETL manager script, using the `StationSet` class from [StationSet](station_etl_tools/station_set.py) as a base class, then applying its standardized workflow to the climate dataset in question.
 ETL child classes will need to overload one or many parent properties or methods from the [utils](station_etl_tools/utils) directory; the exact number depends on the intricacies of how the raw climate data is packaged.
 Where anticipated these methods are marked as **@abstractmethod** to prompt the user.

-Users of this library can run the ETLs they build on the command line or within a notebook environment, as described below in [quickstart](#quickstart), When run, an ETL will first download raw data to a **datasets** directory and later output finalized data to a **climate** directory, creating either directory if they don't yet exist.
+Users of this library can run the ETLs they build on the command line or within a notebook environment, as described below in [quickstart](#quickstart), When run, an ETL will first download raw data to a **raw_data** directory and later output finalized data to a **processed_data** directory, creating either directory if they don't yet exist.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)